 Courses are offered through the Professional Association of Diving Instructors (PADI), Scuba Diving International (SDI) / Technical Diving International (TDI), and the Professional Scuba Association International (PSAI).
-Materials are provided to students weeks before class.
+Materials are provided to students at least two weeks before class.
 This allows time to review, contact the instructor with questions, and be ready for your class.

 The Open Water (OW) course consists of one day of academics on the fundamentals of diving, one day of pool sessions to reinforce that understanding, and four open water dives over two additional days, usually the following weekend.
 After completing this training, you are then a certified OW Diver!
 If you’re not sure about taking the plunge into a full OW certification, consider the Discover SCUBA Diving course, which is a half-day introduction in a confined water environment.
 School, scout, and youth groups are welcome.
 We firmly believe in supporting our youth and introducing them to the exciting underwater world.
 Parents are always welcome to watch or participate.
 If you are “out of practice”, consider the SCUBA Review course.
 We cover the basic skills you’ve learned in your OW class and you gain confidence to dive on your own again.